aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/check-if-notes-slides-exist/_index.md

 ## **Introduction**

 When you add speaker notes to a slide, a Notes slide is created in your PowerPoint presentation.
-The Notes slide can contain text, shapes, etc. The following methods allow you to check whether a Notes slide exists associated with a regular slide.
+The Notes slide can contain text, shapes, etc. The following methods allow you to check whether a Notes slide associated with a regular slide exists.

 ![Notes slide](notes_slide.png)